 You can plan your families meals – both human and canine – ahead of time and save money by buying protein sources, fruits and vegetables in bulk.

-7. Homemade Dog Food Is Cheaper (sometimes)
+7. Homemade Dog Food Can Be Cheaper (Sometimes)

-Some prescription commercial dog foods or unique in their nutritional composition and require high manufacturing costs, such as protein based dog foods.
+Some prescription dog foods or unique in their nutritional composition and require high manufacturing costs, such as protein based dog foods.
 Thus, they are often extremely expensive for owners.

 Depending on the type of commercial pet food your dog is eating, you may find that homemade dog food is a cheaper alternative for you.
-However, if your dog doesn't require prescription dog foods, then a homemade diet may actually be more expensive
+However, if your dog doesn't require prescription dog foods, then a homemade diet may actually be more expensive.

 8. Elimination of Allergens Through Home Cooking